Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Experience

 \subsection{Using Historical Data}

-Historical traces are essential for enhancing the effectiveness of anomaly detection.
-While runtime data is crucial, it is insufficient on its own for accurately identifying anomalies. \sysname{} detects various issues by comparing real-time data against historical data.
-For instance, when using issue latency distributions to detect kernel-issue stalls, \sysname{} relies on historical data from specific backbones operating on specific hardware.
-By collecting historical data from healthy jobs, \sysname{} can efficiently identify anomalies in newly submitted LLM training jobs.
-In the future, as deployment data grows, we aim to release relevant datasets to further streamline the diagnosis of LLM training.
+Historical traces are essential for enhancing the effectiveness of regression detection.
+While runtime data is crucial, it is insufficient on its own for accurate regression diagnosis. \sysname{} detects issues by comparing real-time data against historical data.
+E.g., when using issue latency distributions to detect kernel-issue stalls, \sysname{} relies on historical data from specific backends operating on specific hardware in \autoref{fig:eval:issue-distribution}.
+However, regression detection is inherently difficult to ascertain, even with historical data.
+Therefore, in practice, we adopt a conservative policy: we report potential regressions and their root causes without directly terminating training jobs.